-You can also make raw brownies with hemp protein powder instead of cooked brownies, following the same suit.
+You can also make raw brownies with hemp protein powder instead of cooked brownies, following the same idea.
 It’s very easy to do with only three or four ingredients.
 Blend hemp protein with some dried fruit, such as soaked dates or figs, some coconut or nut butter of your choice, cocoa or cacao powder, and a little vanilla extract.
 Shape into brownies, freeze for 10 minutes and remove to serve for a delicious, raw dessert!
 For more brownie recipes, check out our amazing brownie recipe list and try using hemp in your next batch!

 2. Grain-Free Cereal